This author has 35 years' experience as a successful owner-operator of an auto repair shop and buyer and seller of auto

 When the drum sander became redundant, both FMC and Ammco went for a smaller bench.

-The JB special models came on a very small bench that could be disassembled easily, had a very small footprint yet had space for all its tools in the front under the bench.
+The JB special models came on a very small bench that could be disassembled easily, and had a very small footprint yet had space for all its tools in the front under the bench.

 You will still see this model in service in high-end brake shops.
 I like these a lot, they have sorted out most of the service weaknesses by the time they made these, so they are much easier for an operator to understand and maintain.

-The FMC signature series opposite has seen 29 years service, been updated with a newer cross-feed shaft, and is as accurate as a brand new one ... literally as close to zero run-out as can be read on a dial gauge.
+The FMC signature series opposite has seen 29 years of service, been updated with a newer cross-feed shaft, and is as accurate as a brand new one ... literally as close to zero run-out as can be read on a dial gauge.

 In the final running test, the dial gauge running against the spinning arbour does not move at all!